-- For a post-apocalyptic manga set centuries in the future, Gunnm makes some oddly specific references to historical events and people, up to and including Alan Parsons.
+- For a post-apocalyptic manga set centuries in the future, Battle Angel Alita makes some oddly specific references to historical events and people, up to and including Alan Parsons.

-- In David Weber's Apocalypse Troll, the time-traveling fighter jock just happens to be history buff, able to spout encylopedic explanations of events leading up to her time of origin.
+- In David Weber's Apocalypse Troll, the time-traveling fighter jock just happens to be a history buff, able to spout encyclopedic explanations of events leading up to her time of origin.
 This extends to technical explanations of future machinery that had already become antiquated by her time.

-- In There Will Be Dragons, the first book of the Council Wars series, the section of the world the protagonists live in is kept from sliding into total barbarism after the tech supporting the decadance got turned off.
+- In There Will Be Dragons, the section of the world the protagonists live in is kept from sliding into total barbarism after the tech supporting the decadence got turned off.
 Justified in that the people who know the most are all re-enactors who've been living the life (or an idealized version of it, at least).

 - Various Star Trek series are guilty, justified in that most of the characters spouting off these historical facts are just that damn smart.

 - Star Trek: Voyager, oddly, is the most convincing of the various series: rather than The Spock, who knows Earth history better than all the human crewmen, it has Tom Paris, who is interested in 20th-century history and culture.
 They portray it realistically - he accidentally reveals himself to a 20th-century human by referring to the Soviet Union in the present tense in 1996 (because he was only five years out...).
 Also, he's more interested in the 1950s than (as you might expect) the 1990s, the decade the show aired.